CalvinY1/Gadgetry_ecommerce_analysis/README.md

 * Loyalty Program Performance - Assessment of loyalty program's effectiveness

 # Summary of Insights
-## Seasonality
+## Seasonal Sales Trends
-Regular spikes in December of every year, averaging 29.17% increase in revenue and 29.96% increase in number of orders from previous month.
+December consistently sees the strongest performance, with an average **29.17% increase in revenue** and **29.96% increase in order volume** compared to the previous month.

+The weakest months are October and February:
-Worst performing months are October, averaging 19.54% decrease in revenue and 20.48% decrease in order count, and February, averaging 13.13% decrease in revenue and 16.56% decrease in order count.
+* October shows an average **19.54% decrease in revenue and 20.48% decrease in order volume**.
+* February follows with an average **13.13% revenue decline and 16.56% drop in order volume**.

-## Products
+## Product Performance
-By revenue, top 4 performing products are the 27 in gaming monitor, apple airpod headphones, macbook air laptop, and thinkpad laptop.
-They comprise 96.37% of all revenue.
-By number of orders placed, top 4 performing products are apple airpod headphones, 27 in gaming monitor, samsung charging cable pack, and samsung webcam.
-They comprise 93.35% of all orders
-Across these two metrics, the top 2 products are the 27 in monitor and apple airpod headphones.
-They comprise 62.56% of all revenue and 66.41% of all orders (move down to recommendations)
+**By revenue**, the top 4 performing products are:
+* 27 in Gaming Monitor
+* Applie Airpod Headphones
+* Macbook Air Laptop
+* ThinkPad Laptop

+These products account for **96.37% of total revenue**.

+**By order volume**, the top 4 products are:
+* Apple Airpod Headphones
+* 27 in Gaming Monitor
+* Samsung Charging Cable Pack
+* Samsung Webcam

+These products account for **93.35% of all orders**.

+Notably, the **27 in Gaming Monitor and Apple Airpod Headphones rank in the top 2 products** across both metrics, contributing:
+* **62.56% of total revenue**
+* **66.41 of all orders**

-## Region
+## Regional Performance
-In both revenue and number of orders, NA contributes the most (51.69% of all revenue, 51.8% all orders), followed by EMEA (29.45% revenue, 29.24% orders), APAC (12.14% revenue, 13% orders), and LATAM (6.73% revenue, 5.96% orders).
-However, in terms of AOV, APAC has the highest average AOV across all 4 years (7.07% higher than average across all regions).
-LATAM has the lowest (11.33% lower than average, 28.48% lower in 2022 and 14.74% lower in 2021)
+Revenue and Order Volume Trends:
+* NA is the top performing region, contributing the largest share of both **revenue (51.69%) and order volume (51.8%)**.
+* EMEA follows with **29.45% of revenue and 29.24% of orders**.
+* APAC contributes **12.14% of revenue and 13% of orders**.
+* LATAM accounts for the smallest share, with **6.73% of revenue and 5.96% of orders**.

+AOV Trends:
+* **APAC has the highest AOV**, averaging **7.07% above the global regional average** across all four years.
+* **LATAM has the lowest AOV**, at **11.33% below the global average** overall, with especially large gaps in:
+  * 2021: 14.74% below average
+  * 2022: 28.48% below average

-## Loyalty Program
+## Loyalty Program Performance
-During 2019 and 2020, non-loyalty members contributed more toward revenue (Average 80.16%) and order count (75.32%) compared to loyalty members (19.62% and 24.68% respectively).
-In 2021, loyalty members contribute more to revenue (52.74%) and order count (54.49%) than non-loyalty members.
-While loyalty members continued to lead in revenue (55.44%) and order count (51.83%) in 2022, after September 2022, loyalty member metrics fell below non-loyalty again.
-Looking across 4 years, revenue, AOV,and order count have increased for loyalty members, but decreased for non-loyalty members.
-Loyalty program is worth keeping around for longer to continue to monitor trends.
+From 2019 to 2020, **non-loyalty members were the primary drivers of both revenue (80.16% of revenue) and order volume (75.32% of all orders)**.
+However, a major shift occurred starting in 2021:
+* 2021: Loyalty members surpassed non-loyalty members in both **revenue (52.74%) and order volume (54.49%)**.
+* 2022: Loyalty members continued to lead, contributing to **55.44% of revenue and 51.83% of orders**.
+* Post September 2022: During the last months of 2022, the trend reversed, with non-loyalty members once again contributing more to **revenue (58.92%) and order volume (59.02%)**.

+Looking at the overall 4-year trend:
+* Loyalty members have shown **consistent growth in revenue (626.47%), order volume (511.25%), and AOV (18.87%)**.
+* Non-loyalty members have declined across the same metrics, decreasing by **32.31% in revenue, 26.33% in order volume, and 8.1% in AOV**.

 # Deeper Dive